ZIO Metric Reference

 Examples

-Create a counter named countAll
+Create a counter named count_all

 which is incremented by 1

 every time it is invoked.
+Since the metric type is Any

-val aspCountAll = Metric.counter("countAll").contramap[Any](_ => 1L)
+val aspCountAll: Metric.Counter[Any] =

 val countAll = for {